MrKWatkins/Rendering/Blog/6 - Phong and Reflections.md

 ## Reflections ##

 Where would a ray tracer be without reflections?
 To add them to the ray tracer is fairly straightforward as we've already done the hard work.
 We can give our materials a reflectivity value between 0 and 1 which describes the amount of light that comes from a reflection.
 Therefore the amount that comes from direct lighting will be 1 - reflectivity.
-To work out the light coming from the reflected direction we can reuse our ray tracing algorithm, but this time we place our camera at the point on the surface and make the direction it is pointing the reflected ray **R**.
+To work out the light coming from the reflected direction we can reuse our ray tracing algorithm, but this time we place our camera at the point on the surface and make the direction it is pointing the reflected ray \\\( \\hat{\\mathbf{R}} \\\).
 Of course the point showing in the reflection might also be reflective so we would then have to perform the same procedure recursively.

 We can now render the obligatory 'reflective spheres over a chequerboard' picture that all ray tracers should produce: